Is texting culture giving us anxiety?

-I hate to admit it.
-I’m that person that takes days, and sometimes weeks, to respond back to texts.
-Sometimes, I don’t respond at all.
-If you despise the slow texters in your life, please know that such habit causes us much anxiety and grief, and take pity on us.
-If you are a slow texter, well…
+I hate to admit it, but I am that person that takes days, and sometimes weeks, to respond to texts.
+Sometimes I don’t respond at all.
+If you despise the slow texters in your life, please know that such habit causes us much anxiety and grief; and take pity on us.
+If you are a slow texter, well.

-Despite being a useful mode of communication, the expectation to be reachable and responsive 24/7 can be very stressful and overwhelming for many.
-Without any set protocol or guide available for what is considered acceptable texting etiquette, is texting culture giving us anxiety?
+Despite being a useful mode of communication, the expectation to be reachable and responsive 24/7/365 can be highly stressful and overwhelming for many.
+Without any set protocol or guidelines available for what is considered acceptable texting etiquette, is texting culture giving us anxiety?

-Currently reading Essentialism: The Disciplined Pursuit of Less by Greg McKeown.
-The main point in the book can be summarized by less but better.
+I’m currently reading Essentialism: The Disciplined Pursuit of Less by Greg McKeown.
+The main point of the book can be summarized as follow: Less but better.
 Although McKeown’s main focus is our professional lives, the less but better mantra can be applied to our digitally-caffeinated world.
-Here’s a question: If you can choose only one digital communication method, without any consequences, what would it be?
+A question: If you could only choose one digital communication method, without any consequences, what would it be?
 My answer is email.

-I couldn’t find any good video on text anxiety, so I’m sharing with you a favourite 10-minute exposé commentary video: a youtuber with 943,000 subscribers (whom you might have seen around the web) is running a cult.
+I couldn’t find any good video on text anxiety, so I’m sharing with you a favourite exposé commentary video: a youtuber with 943,000 subscribers (whom you might have seen around the web) is running a cult.
 The power of the internet, amiright?

-We may, at times, get lost in shocking headlines, ideologies, fantasies, hopes, dreams, ideals, etc. But, the facts are friendly.
-Pay more attention to reality.
+We may at times get lost in shocking headlines, ideologies, fantasies, hopes, dreams, ideals, and so on, but the facts are friendly: Pay more attention to reality.

 The boss can reach us after work hours, mom’s text can arrive when about to climb onto a random person’s motorcycle in a different country.
 What about the long, confusing conversations with the husband while at the office?
 No wonder, then, one-fifth of Americans in an American Psychological Association study associated their mobile devices with stress.
 Establishing a schedule for texting can be a good start.

 That’s all for this week!